 Destacame enables financial health for Chileans and Mexicans

-Catalyst Fund portfolio company Destacame makes strides toward improving financial health in Chile and Mexico
+Catalyst Fund portfolio company Destacame makes strides toward improving financial health for Chileans and Mexicans

 Destacame joined Catalyst Fund in 2016 with the goal of helping underserved Latin Americans access credit.
-Their search for product market fit resulted in a holistic financial management platform that creates a pathway towards financial health for low-income individuals across Mexico and Chile.
+Their search for product-market fit resulted in a holistic financial management platform that creates a pathway towards financial health for Chileans and Mexicans.